 Sergeant George Thomas Springbett MM of the Queen’s Own (Royal West Kent) Regiment, 11th Battalion, Regimental Number G/10838, died of wounds, age 34, on 17th September 1916, and is buried at Etaples Military Cemetery in France.

 George junior was the third of eight children, with two elder sisters Eleanor (1879), and Margaret (1881).
 After George came Annie (1884), Sydney (1886), Christopher (1888), Elsie (1892) and Alfred (1895).
 The 1911 census return tells us that George’s mother Anne had ten children, eight of whom survived.
-There is a record for the birth and death of ‘Male Springbett ’in October of 1882, but no record has yet been found of the other child who did not survive.
+There is a record for the birth and death of ‘Male Springbett’ in October of 1882, but no name has been found for him.
+In 1889 another child, Herbert John was born, and there is a record for his death in 1891.
 All of the children were born in Rushall, Wiltshire, a small village and civil parish 8 miles south-east of Devizes, one mile from Upavon, in the Vale of Pewsey.
 George began his formal education at Rushall National School, before becoming a pupil teacher at Steeple Ashton School in Trowbridge, Wiltshire.

 By the next census of 1901 George (age 19) was living at 7, Limes Terrace, Crayford, Kent.
 He was working as an assistant teacher and boarding with Albert Saxby and his wife Mary and two daughters.
 Even though George was described as being a teacher, he had not yet been to College to do his professional training.
 He would have served an apprenticeship as a pupil teacher and could have then continued as an assistant teacher for as long as he wished.
 There were obvious advantages to undergoing a course of professional training, a better salary and job advancement prospects for example, plus many certificated teachers were provided with a schoolhouse, but the expenses incurred in going to College made it difficult for some.
 There was also a lot of competition for places at College and many examinations to pass .